Electoral system of New Zealand: Mixed-member proportional (MMP) representation

 Until 1994, New Zealand used the first-past-the-post (FPP) electoral system, whereby the candidate who received the most votes in each single-member constituency was elected from that constituency.
 This system favoured the two-party dominance of the National Party and the Labour Party.
 Smaller parties found it hard to gain representation; for example, despite gaining 16% of the vote in 1978 and 21% in 1981, the New Zealand Social Credit Party won only one and two seats, respectively.

 Spurred by public disillusionment in the political system, Labour campaigned in 1981 and 1984 on a promise to establish a Royal Commission into the electoral system.
 Following their election into government in 1984, Labour established the Royal Commission on the Electoral System, and the commission's 1986 report recommended the adoption of mixed-member proportional representation (MMP).
 After the government sidelining the issue for years, the Bolger National government responded to public pressure by holding an indicative referendum on the electoral system in 1992.
 With a turnout of 55 percent, an overwhelming majority of 85 percent voted for change, and 70 percent preferred MMP.
 A second, binding referendum was held in 1993 asking voters to choose between FPP and MMP; with a turnout of 85 percent, MMP won the vote by 54 to 46 percent.

 In 1994, Parliament officially adopted an MMP electoral system.
 Its defining characteristic is a mix of members of Parliament (MPs) from single-seat electorates and MPs elected from a party list, with each party's share of seats determined by its share of the party vote nationwide.
 The first MMP election was held in 1996.
 As a result, National and Labour usually lost their complete dominance in the House.
 Neither party would again have a majority of seats, and run a majority government, until the saw Labour winning 65 of the 120 seats.

 Under MMP, New Zealand voters have two votes.
 The first vote is the electorate vote.
-It determines the local representative for that electorate (geographic electoral district).
+A plurality of the district's votes elects the local representative for that electorate (geographic electoral district).
 (See also: Electoral boundaries).
-The electorate vote works on a plurality system whereby whichever candidate gets the greatest number of votes in each electorate wins the seat.
+The electorate seat is filled through the plurality system whereby whichever candidate gets the greatest number of votes in each electorate wins the seat.

 The second vote is the party vote.
-This determines the number of seats each party is entitled to overall – in other words, the proportionality of the House.
+The party votes cast across the country are pooled.
+In conjunction with the electoral thresholds, the party votes are used to determine the number of seats each party is entitled to overall – in other words, to produce a proportional House.
+When a party is due more seats than the number of electorate seats it has won, it is awarded leveling seats as possible.

 There are two thresholds in the New Zealand MMP system: